fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/comparison-with-other-systems/volunteer-computing.md

 Although SETI@home may be superficially similar to MapReduce (breaking a problem into independent pieces to be worked on in parallel), there are some significant differences.
 The SETI@home problem is very CPU-intensive, which makes it suitable for running on hundreds of thousands of computers across the world[^1] because the time to transfer the work unit is dwarfed by the time to run the computation on it.
 Volunteers are donating CPU cycles, not bandwidth.

+MapReduce is designed to run jobs that last minutes or hours on trusted, dedicated hardware running in a single data center with very high aggregate bandwidth interconnects.
+By contrast, SETI@home runs a perpetual computation on untrusted machines on the Internet with highly variable connection speeds and no data locality.

 [^1]: In January 2008, **SETI@home was reported** to be processing 300 gigabytes a day, using 320,000 computers (most of which are not dedicated to SETI@home; they are used for other things, too).